The Portuguese draft state budget (DSB/2022) has been released by the newly formed government headed by Prime Minister Antonio Costa.

 - €350,000 for real estate that is over 30 years old, located in an urban rehabilitation area and you renovate it.

 These sums can be divided between multiple properties, so long as the minimum required amount is met.
-Note, however, that properties in the Algarve, Lisbon, Porto and Silver Coast no longer qualify for the Golden Visa.
+Note, however, that many properties in the Algarve, Lisbon, Porto and Silver Coast no longer qualify for the Golden Visa, so you would need to research this carefully.
 There are also other qualifying investments with their own minimum investments.

 Tax planning for Portugal